meterio/WarringStakes/GUIDELINES.md

 P3 - low severity of bug or test that you have run.
 Example: Bugs in our configuration or setup P2 - medium severity bug or test.
 Example: Bugs that impacting the performance or stall the consensus P1 - high severity bug or some major features on Meter.
 Example: Bugs that break the security of the network.
 Porting a great EVM smart contract like Uniswap to Meter

+Rough points guidelines (we reserve the rights on how to interpret them and making needed adjustments) Launch full node: 100
+Enters the committee: 100
+Valid P3 BUG: 100
+Valid p2 BUG: 800
+Valid P1 BUG: 3000

+Special Ecosystem Features: depend on the complexity and how useful are the features

+First 5 validators who successfully enter the committee receive and additional 500 points.
+The bonus points go down by 100 for each additional 5 validators.